yentheng0110/tp/docs/team/kaboomzxc.md

     - I made extensive contributions to the UG.
     - For UG v1.0, I contributed a near-complete full draft.
     - For UG v2.0 and v2.1, added the following sections : "Quick Start", "Finding a Patient Record", "Adding a Visit Record", "FAQ", "Appendix A: Miscellaneous".
-    I also contributed to many other portions throughout the UG, e.g. all the colored info boxes with Notes.
+    - I also contributed to many other portions throughout the UG, e.g. all the colored info boxes with Notes.
+Updated "help" and "Command Summary Reference" Sections, as and when it comes.
     - I also contributed the implemenation of the fine line dividers between sections, enhancing the appearance of the whole UG.
       And Proofreading, Formatting, cleaning up & Typo fixing.
     - I also contributed to the "ReadME" file in ./tp/docs, which fronts the main landing page of our tP Github pages.<br>